 Did you know these 25 flowers can be eaten as food?

-- Eat flowers you know to be consumable if you are uncertain, consult a reference book on edible flowers and plants.
+- Only eat flowers you know to be consumable.
+If you're uncertain, consult a reliable reference book on edible flowers and plants.

-- Eat flowers you have grown yourself, or know to be safe for consumption.
-Flowers from the florist or nursery have probably been treated with pesticides or other chemicals.
+- Eat flowers that you have grown yourself or ones that you are sure are safe for consumption.
+Flowers from florists or nurseries may have been treated with pesticides or other chemicals.

-- Do not eat roadside flowers or those picked in public parks.
-Both may have been treated with pesticide or herbicide, and roadside flowers may be polluted by car exhaust.
+- Avoid eating roadside flowers or those picked in public parks.
+These flowers may have been exposed to pesticides or herbicides, and roadside flowers may be polluted by car exhaust.

-- Eat only the petals, and remove pistils and stamens before eating.
+- Only eat the petals of the flower, and remove pistils and stamens before eating.

-- If you suffer from allergies, introduce edible flowers gradually, as they may exacerbate allergies.
+- If you suffer from allergies, introduce edible flowers gradually into your diet, as they may trigger allergic reactions.

-- To keep flowers fresh, place them on moist paper towels and refrigerate in an airtight container.
-Some will last up to 10 days this way.
-Ice water can revitalize limp flowers.
+- To preserve the freshness of flowers, place them on moist paper towels and refrigerate them in an airtight container.
+Some flowers can last up to 10 days this way.
+For limp flowers, immerse them in ice water to revive them.

 1. Fennel